AdaCore/spark2014/docs/ug/en/tutorial.rst

 ========================

 We can compile the above program, and test it on a set of selected inputs.
-The following test program exercises the case where the searched value is present in the array and the case where it is not:
+The following test program in file ``test_search.adb`` exercises the case where the searched value is present in the array and the case where it is not:

 .. literalinclude:: /examples/linear_search_contract/test_search.adb
    :language: ada